Multi-messenger Emission from Tidal Waves in Neutron Star Oceans

 where $D_0$ is the orbital separation at time $t=0$, and $c$ is the speed of light.
 We have neglected the effects of energy transfer to the neutron star ocean on the orbital motion because, as will be discussed in section \ref{sec:energetics}, the orbital energy will far exceed the energy transmitted to the ocean mode.

-To numerically solve equations \ref{eq:breal} and \ref{eq:bim}, we must choose values for $b^r$, $b^i$, $\dot{b}^r$, and $\dot{b}^i$ at some initial time from which we start our integration.
+To numerically solve equations \ref{eq:breal} and \ref{eq:bim}, we must choose initial values for $b^r$, $b^i$, $\dot{b}^r$, and $\dot{b}^i$.
 We use the same initial conditions for circular binary inspirals used by \cite{1994MNRAS.270..611L} and start our integration at a time when the binary is very far from merging.
 These conditions are